-Evaluation and Performance Management Clients
+Evaluation and Impact Measurement Clients

 EIM researchers have undertaken a number of ex-post evaluations of complex programmes such as the European public health programme and work looking at the effectiveness of the impact assessment system.
 Prospective work included looking at policy priorities in social policy until 2020 for DG EMPL.
 An example of research support is the recent project to analyse the ESENER survey of health and safety in the European workplace for the European Health and Safety Agency (ESHA).

 EIM researchers have been involved in work for the Health Foundation looking at ways that practitioners can improve the quality of health services; together with Ernst and Young.
 They have also been involved in evaluating pilot programmes for the DH that provide an integrated approach to the provision of health and social services; and the team together with the Work Foundation and Aston Business School contributed significantly to the Boorman Review looking at health and well-being of staff in the NHS.

-EPM researchers have had a productive relationship with the Local Better Regulation Office (LBRO).
-Work together has led to the development of an impact and outcomes toolkit for use by local authorities.
+EIM researchers have had a productive relationship with the Local Better Regulation Office (LBRO) (more recently renamed the Better Regulation Delivery Office, BRDO).
+The first project involved RAND Europe in developing an impact and outcomes toolkit for use by local authorities, published in 2010.
 The toolkit supports local authorities in making better assessments on the impact of their activities and is currently in use by close to 100 local authorities.
-The researchers continue to assist the roll-out of the toolkit by conducting train the trainer sessions and workshops across England.
+The researchers also assisted the roll-out of the toolkit by conducting ‘train the trainer’ sessions and workshops across England.